GraphicsProgramming/blog/blog/2025/2025-06-19-subgroup-shuffle-reconvergence-on-nvidia/index.md

 ... workgroup scan code ...
 ```

-_I should note that `memoryIdx` is unique and per-invocation, and also that shared memory is only written to in this step to be accessed in later steps._
+_I should note that this is the first level of scans for the workgroup scope.
+It is only one step of the algorithm and the data accesses are completely independent.
+Thus, `memoryIdx` is unique and per-invocation, and also that shared memory is only written to in this step to be accessed in later steps._

 At first glance, it looks fine, and it does produce the expected results for the most part... except in some very specific cases.
-And from some more testing and debugging to try and identify the cause, I've found the conditions to be:
+After some more testing and debugging to try and identify the cause, I've found the conditions to be:

 * using an Nvidia GPU
 * using emulated versions of subgroup operations
 * a decent number of iterations in the loop (in this case at least 8).

 I tested this on an Intel GPU, to be sure, and the workgroup scan ran correctly.
-That was very baffling initially.
+This was very baffling initially.
 And the results produced on an Nvidia device looked like a sync problem.

 It was even more convincing when I moved the control barrier inside the loop and it immediately produced correct scan results.